wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-windows-dotnet-how-to-use-client-library.md

 + Records are easier to merge from different tables or databases.
 + IDs values can integrate better with an application's logic.

 When a string ID value is not set on an inserted record, Mobile Services generates a unique value for the ID.
 You can use the `Guid.NewGuid()` method To generate your own ID values, either on the client or in a .NET mobile backend service.
-To learn more about generating GUIDs in a JavaScript backend mobile service, see [How to: Generate unique ID <!-- deleted by customization values](/documentation/articles/mobile-services-how-to-use-server-scripts#generate-guids) --><!-- keep by customization: begin --> values](/documentation/articles/mobile-services-how-to-use-server-scripts/#generate-guids) <!-- keep by customization: end -->.
+To learn more about generating GUIDs in a JavaScript backend mobile service, see [How to: Generate unique ID values](/documentation/articles/mobile-services-how-to-use-server-scripts#generate-guids).

 You can also use integer IDs for your tables.
 To use an integer ID, you must create your table with the `mobile table create` command using the `--integerId` option.
 This command is used with the Command-line Interface (CLI) for Azure.
-For more information on using the CLI, see [CLI to manage Mobile Services <!-- deleted by customization tables](/documentation/articles/virtual-machines-command-line-tools#Mobile_Tables) --><!-- keep by customization: begin --> tables](/documentation/articles/virtual-machines-command-line-tools/#Mobile_Tables) <!-- keep by customization: end -->.
+For more information on using the CLI, see [CLI to manage Mobile Services tables](/documentation/articles/virtual-machines-command-line-tools#Mobile_Tables).

 ##<a name="modifying"></a>How to: Modify data in a mobile service